AsherSeiling/Text-to-morse-code-sound/README.md

 # Text to morse code sound
-A program that takes writen text then converts it to morse code, and hen plays the morse code.
+A program that takes writen text then converts it to morse code, and then plays the morse code.